Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Truncated Nonsmooth Newton Multigrid for brittle fracture

 It is easy to see that the largest subspace $W_\nu$ where $\Jcal$ is differentiable in a neighborhood of $\BU^{\nu+\frac12}=(\Bu^{\nu+\frac12},d^{\nu+\frac12})$ is given by

-In this subspace the nonsmooth indicator functional $\varphi$ is identical to zero such that we only need to compute first- and second-order derivatives of the smooth part~$\Jcal_0$, which are then constrained to the degrees of freedom which are allowed to be nonzero in $W_\nu$.
-This can easily be achieved by setting rows and columns to zero for degrees of freedom not contained in $W_\nu$.
-For all splittings where the degraded density $\psi$ is not $C^2$, it is at least locally Lipschitz and semi-smooth.
-In this case a generalized second-order derivative $\Jcal_0''(\BU^{\nu+\frac12})$ can be used as a replacement of the classical Hesse matrix making \eqref{eq:inexact_linear_correction} a semi-smooth Newton step.
-For the inexact solution one step of a classical linear multigrid method can be used.
-Here we only need to take care that the linear smoother can deal with the non-trivial kernel resulting from constraining the linearization.
-For a linear Gau\ss--Seidel smoother this amounts to omitting corrections for rows with zero diagonal entry.
+In this subspace the nonsmooth indicator functional $\varphi$ is identical to zero such that we only need to compute first- and second-order derivatives of the smooth part~$\Jcal_0$, which are then restricted to the degrees of freedom that are allowed to be nonzero in $W_\nu$.
+This can easily be achieved by setting rows and columns of $\Jcal'$ and $\Jcal''$ to zero for degrees of freedom not contained in $W_\nu$.
+For all splittings where the degraded density $\psi$ is not $C^2$, it is at least locally Lipschitz and semismooth.
+In this case a generalized second-order derivative $\Jcal_0''(\BU^{\nu+\frac12})$ can be used as a replacement of the classical Hesse matrix making \eqref{eq:inexact_linear_correction} a semismooth Newton step.
+Such a generalized Hessian can be obtained by the following procedure: The density $\psi$ is piecewise $C^2$, and every point $(\bve,d)$ where it is not $C^2$ is at the boundary of several subdomains on which $\psi$ is $C^2$.
+Whenever the second derivative~$\psi''$ needs to be computed at such a point, one uses instead the second derivative from any of these adjacent subdomains.